Ad Blocker Detected

-These instruments have been designed in such a way that takes less time consume and easy to handle than any other traditional methods.
-Among many such types of apparatuses; V-chamber, G-CAPSULETM and some electrophoretic apparatuses with built-in transilluminator are of great importance.
+These instruments have been designed in such a way that takes less time to consume and easy to handle than any other traditional methods.
+Among many such types of apparatuses; V-chamber, G-CAPSULETM, and some electrophoretic apparatuses with built-in transilluminator are of great importance.

 1. DNA electroelution using V-chamber